MoonPoet/xaprb-src/content/blog/you-guys.md

 >
 >> [VM (Vicky) Brasseur](https://twitter.com/vmbrasseur/status/1017525593057816576)
 >>
->> ISO: a gender-neutral term for “mansplaining” What ya got for me, internets?
+>> ISO: a gender-neutral term for "mansplaining" What ya got for me, internets?

 ### Why Fight So Hard To Keep It?